- China Tours +

 See more details about how to get to Everest Base Camp.

 To preserve the environment around Mt.
-Everest, and because of the harsh conditions, there are no hotels after Rongbuk Monastery Guesthouse, 3.6 km (2.2 mi) north of EBC.
+Everest, the previous EBC site has been abandoned and the new site is near Rongbuk Monastery.
+Because of the harsh conditions, there are no hotels around EBC, except Rongbuk Monastery Guesthouse.

 To travel Everest Base Camp, an Aliens' Travel Permit is required, as well as the other mandatory requirements for foreigner entry to Tibet.
 We can help you arrange this once you arrive in Tibet.